JacobQuiring/Polygon-Area-Calculator/README.md

 # Polygon-Area-Calculator
 The fourth certification project for Freecodecamp's 'Scientific Computing with Python' course.
-This program can build and calculate the area of
+This program uses a class and subclass stucture to build and calculate the area of any rectangular object.